 TIA is pleased to be able to offer its clients highly sophisticated investment filters that readily accommodate a wide variety of personal preferences in their portfolios.
-Clients with an interest in socially-responsible investing may elect to opt out of specific companies, types of companies or business sectors.
-TIA is also able to create a “Do Not Hold” list of stocks that the investor wishes to keep out of their portfolio.
+Clients with an interest in Socially Responsible Investing (SRI) may elect to opt out of or into specific companies, types of companies or business sectors.
 TIA’s quantitative yet flexible investment process formalizes these filters and systematically adjusts your portfolio to take into account whatever choices you make.
 In the process, we maintain your asset allocation, structure, diversification, and continue to tax manage your account to maximize your after-tax return.

 Many investors are not merely investing their money wisely so that they have what they need: they are also investing for the benefit of their children, grandchildren and future generations.
-However, we know that carbon dioxide and other heat-trapping emissions are affecting our climate and, unfortunately, posing enormous and growing risks to that future.
+However, we know that carbon dioxide emissions and other heat-trapping gases are affecting our climate and posing enormous risks to that future.
 Investors are legitimately concerned about how this problem will impact not only their investments but, more importantly, the world that their children and grandchildren will need to inhabit.
 Increasingly, investors want to find ways to invest in the clean economy.